NachtRaveVL/PCA9685-Arduino/README.md

 ### Servo Evaluator Example

-In this example, we utilize the `PCA9685_ServoEval` class to assist with setting PWM frequencies when working with servos.
+In this example, we utilize the `PCA9685_ServoEval` helper class to assist with setting PWM frequencies when working with servos.

 We will be using `Wire1`, which is only available on boards with SDA1/SCL1 (e.g. Due/Teensy/etc.) - change to `Wire` if `Wire1` is unavailable.